 In this phase, activities are just started to represent the beginning of the project.
 Basically, it is the preparation stage with less activities.

 This phase entails full systems implementation and testing the following approved documents.
-In this phase, some of the activities are software documentation, test plans, summaries reports, and methodology validation.
+In this phase, some of the activities are documentation, test plans, summaries reports, and methodology validation.

 The system is put to work while it is being monitored.
 All activities related to the system, as stated in the manuals, are done.
 Some of them are backup and restoration, data recovery, user access management, security, and frequent reviews.